2021 Highest Paid Forestry Graduates in Virginia

 In this ranking, we use early career salaries - salaries 10 years from when a student started college.
 This is the salary typically earned 4-6 years after graduation, but may be different depending on how long a person takes to complete their degree.

-After graduating, forestry majors that go to school in Virginia go on to jobs making an average of $36,100 per year.
+After graduation, forestry majors from schools in Virginia earn an average salary of $36,100 per year.
 Unfortunately, that is 9% less than the average salary of a typical college graduate.
 However, graduates from the schools below may make more than this.

-In addition to College Factual's rankings, you may want to take a look at College Combat, our unique tool that lets you pit your favorite schools head-to-head and compare how they rate on factors that most interest you.
+In addition to our rankings, you can take two colleges and compare them based on the criteria that matters most to you in our unique tool, College Combat.
 Test it out when you get a chance!
 You may also want to bookmark the link and share it with others who are trying to make the college decision.

 2021 Highest Paid Forestry Grads in Virginia